 Year 4 with Year 6

-If there are any concerns during the child’s time in the twinned class a message will be sent to a Deputy Head or Headteacher and the child will be removed.
+• If there are any concerns during the pupil’s time in the twinned class a message will be sent to a Deputy Head or Headteacher and pupil will be removed

 Major Breaches of Discipline